 These small file sizes help designers to collaborate on projects, share them with stakeholders and send them to customers.

 The XVL file format allows users to convert and update design files from any 3D CAD format, and even incorporate designs from different programs into a single XVL file.
 This is invaluable to large manufacturing and engineering organizations that work across different design fields.

 CAD designs can be shared with other users and authors, who can add instructions, interactive documents, and catalogues to the file.

 Discover more vector files

 There are many XVL advantages and disadvantages to consider before using this file format.

 - With their lossless compression, XVL files retain the same amount of data as an original CAD design, at a fraction of the file size.

-- You can easily view XVLs on different operating systems, web browsers, and programs with an XVL viewer.
+- XVLs can be easily viewed on different operating systems, web browsers, and programs with an XVL viewer.

 Disadvantages of XVL files.

-- While your XVL file may be far smaller than the original CAD design, it will still take up more space on your computer than most raster file types.
+- While your XVL file may be far smaller than the original CAD design, it will still take up a larger amount of space on your computer than most raster file types.